Local Updates in Distributed Optimization: Provable Acceleration and Topology Effects: A Motivating Example

 \section{A Motivating Example}

-In this section, we present an example demonstrating that the impact of the number of local updates on distributed optimization is far from intuitive under exact gradients, highlighting the need for careful investigation.
+In this section, we present an example demonstrating that the impact of the number of local updates on distributed optimization is far from intuitive under exact gradients, highlighting the need for careful theoretical investigation.

 We consider distributed optimization with two agents, where the local objective functions are given by $f_1(x) = 0.5(x + 1)^2$ and $f_2(x) = 0.1(x - 1)^2$.
 One can verify that the corresponding smoothness constants are $L_1=1$ and $L_2=0.2$.
 Note that we intentionally choose $L_1$ and $L_2$ to be different so that the global optimal solution does not coincide with the average of the local optimal solutions.
 This avoids a trivial scenario in which each agent could simply perform local optimization independently and then average the final results \cite{kuwaranancharoen2018location, zamani2024set, kuwaranancharoen2024minimizer}.
 We initialize both agents at the average of the local optima, i.e., $x=\frac{x_1^\star+x_2^\star}{2}=0$, where $x_1^{\star}$ and $ x_2^{\star}$ denote the local optima of the two local objective functions, respectively.
+As shown in \cite{zamani2024set}, this initialization typically lies within the possible set of the global minimizers and is straightforward to tune in practice, since it only requires each agent to compute its own local optimum independently.

-The evolution of the optimization error under different numbers of local updates and their respective optimal step sizes is illustrated in Figure~\ref{fig:motivation}.
-Interestingly, the results show that, with a properly tuned step size, incorporating local updates yields noticeable benefits compared to using a single local update; however, $\tau = 2$ already achieves the maximal improvement.
+The evolution of the optimization error for different numbers of local updates ($\tau$) under their respective optimal step sizes is illustrated in Figure~\ref{fig:motivation}.
+Interestingly, the results show that, with a properly tuned step size, incorporating local updates yields noticeable benefits over a single local update; however, $\tau = 2$ already achieves the maximal improvement.
 This raises a natural question: Does distributed optimization with multiple local updates indeed accelerate convergence, with the maximal improvement occurring at $\tau = 2$?
-To answer this question, we employ exact worst-case performance bounds provided by PEP to conduct a rigorous and systematic comparison of DIGing under different numbers of local updates, thereby providing a confirmatory answer.
+And what factors potentially affect the speed gain?
+To answer this question, we employ exact worst-case performance bounds provided by PEP to conduct a rigorous and systematic comparison of DIGing under different numbers of local updates, thereby providing a theoretical answer.